nazmul21/ATMEL-AVR/README.md

 # MEGA-AVR
-Codes to work with built-in peripherals of MEGA-AVR series micro-controller Tested on ATMEGA32A @ 1HMz
+Codes to work with built-in peripherals of MEGA-AVR series micro-controller.
+Tested on ATMEGA32A @ 1HMz

 IDE: